Ks5810/travel-destinations/report.md

 Notes:
 - Gave up with SPA using React
-- Using builtin blade tamplates now
+- Using builtin blade templates now
-- Inserting react component in the blade templates for google map?
+- Inserting react component in the blade templates for google maps?

 Todo:
-- Read [Google Map API Doc][Google Map Api]
+- Read [Google Maps API Doc][Google Maps Api]
-- Think about new columns in Destinationi table
+- Think about new columns in Destination table
 - Move control flow to Controllers from Routes

 ## Thu 6/11
+Completed:
+- Loaded a react component from blade
+- Read [Simple Map] section of [Google Maps Api]
+- Implemented a map in view where default center coordinate is initialized by of coordinates of user's destinations
+- Show `Makers` on the map

+Notes:
+- React components are triggered by ids so passing an id that corresponds to a react component in `resources/js/components` included from `js/app.js` will do it
+- logout dropdown from destinations page is not responding.
+May be because of react

+Todo:
+- Create form for latitude and longitude
+- Fix logout dropdown
+- Create EC2 instance and deploy
+- Address completion and get coordinates from it using [Google Maps Places Library](if possible)

+## Fri 6/12
 Completed:
 Notes:
 Todo:

 [Laravel Documentation]: https://laravel.com/docs/7.x
 [Service Container]: https://laravel.com/docs/7.x/container